akamlani/cooperhewitt/README.md

 We will look at a few of the visitor behavior patterns:
 - the sequence in which visitors visit artworks in a given day
 - how often visitors tag within a given span (currently configured for 10m intervals)
-- are their certain periods of activity (windows in time)
-- do collections (groups/communities) of visitors travel together and tag similar items

-As part of the behavior patterns, the following can be determined:
-- Central vs Influential Artworks based on votes of importance (Directed Graph)
+- Influential Artworks based on votes of importance (Directed Graph)
-- Which Artworks are the most central to the museum
-- Which exhibitions are getting attention
+- Are their groups of visitors attracted to exhibitions
 - Are similar artworks not part of an exhibition getting attention
 - Are certain Locations {Rooms, Spots, Floors} being visited and is their a pattern to them
 - Can visitors be classified into groups based on their tagging behavior and what they tag
 - Are there better arrangements of the stations and artwork

 The primary goal is to understand how the visitors are interacting with the museum so that the experience can be further improved.
 In addition, a lot of effort goes into planning exhibitions, exhibition planning can be further improved by understanding the visitor patterns.

 ## Exploratory Analysis
 Lets take a quick peak of how the pen is being used and some of the metadata about Cooper Hewitt.